lurodrigo/pformat/README.md

 ### Basic usage

-A pair of braces and everything inside them form a placeholds.
+A pair of braces and everything inside them form a placeholder.
 The simplest use case is that of positional formatting: arguments are assigned to placeholders according to their position.

 ``` r
 pformat("{} {}", "one", "two")